shreyy2005/NIFTY50-Time-Series-Forecasting/README.md

 Include insights and visualizations from your model's forecasts here.

 ## Contributors
-Shreyas Dole.
+- Shreyas Dole

-Mentors :- Rohit Andhale & Arun Nadar.
+- **Mentors:** Rohit Andhale & Arun Nadar

+## Dataset
+The dataset used for this project can be found on Kaggle: [NIFTY 50 1-Minute Data](https://www.kaggle.com/datasets/debashis74017/nifty-50-minute-data)